-Traditional to the Metal Gear Solid series, MGS3 focuses on stealth and sneaking around enemies rather than straight up confronting them in a gunfight.
-If the player is spotted, Snake will enter an alert phase.
+Traditional to the Metal Gear Solid series, MGS3 focuses on stealth and sneaking around enemies rather than straight up confronting them in a gunfight, though this entry is more forgiving in that regard, and offers up a large number of guns with which to shoot folks.
+If the player is spotted, the guards will enter an alert mode.
 At ALERT: 99.99, the enemy can see Snake and is currently firing at him.
-At ALERT: 99.98 and below, the enemy is still searching for Snake, but Snake is hiding.
-If the counter runs down, the game enters EVASION.
+Until you break line of sight for a sustained period of time the counter will not drop.
+At ALERT: 99.98 and below, the enemy is still searching for Snake.
+If the counter runs down to 0, the game enters EVASION mode.
 In EVASION, the enemy is still looking for Snake, but not as vigorously.
 If that counter runs down, the game will enter CAUTION mode.
 The enemy has given up searching for Snake, but is still aware of his presence.
+Guards who were called in as backup firepower will return to the nearest barracks, and any patrol guards killed during the firefight will be replaced.

-Because of the 60's setting, the radar in previous games has not been invented, and the player must rely on special equipment.
-The active sonar, when you press L3, sends out a rather noisy ping, and reports the location of all animals and people, but the noise the ping makes may alert the enemy.
+Because of the 60s setting, the radar in previous games has not been invented, and the player must rely on special equipment.
+The active sonar, activated when you press L3, sends out a rather noisy ping, and reports the location of all animals and people, but the noise the ping makes may alert the enemy.
 The motion detector reports the location of all moving objects, but not stationary ones.
-The the AP sensor vibrates the controller upon detecting an enemy.
-He can also use a mine detector to locate claymores.
-These items take up battery power, which refills when not using items that use the battery.
-If the battery runs out, the items that use battery power will not operate for a short period of time.
+The AP sensor vibrates the controller upon detecting an enemy.
+Snake can also use a mine detector to locate claymores.
+These items take up battery power, which refills when not in use.
+If the battery runs out completely, the items that use battery power will not operate for a short period of time.

-The game also has the survival system, which is new to this game.
+The game also has the survival system, which was new to this game.
 The stamina meter, below your health bar, determines how fast you run, how much your health recovers, and how well you aim.
 To replenish this, you can capture animals by shooting them or attacking them with your knife.
-You can them eat them, which replenishes the stamina in various amounts.
+You can then eat them, which replenishes the stamina in various amounts.
+Snake has different affinities to different foods.

 The camouflage system determines how well hidden you are in the surrounding environment.
 Snake has a variety of uniforms and face paints he can wear, each blending him in more or making him stick out more.
 If you get injured, you can use the cure screen to heal yourself.
-You can have various injuries like cuts and burns, and you can put medical supplies on him to heal him.
+You can have various injuries like cuts and burns, and you can use medical supplies to heal Snake.

 The camera in this game does not have a 3D rotational camera of other action games, but rather the stationary camera of past Metal Gear Solid games.
-The main camera is a roughly overhead camera, which can be panned, but not rotated, by the R stick.
-This was replaced by a traditional 3D rotational camera with full player control in Metal Gear Solid 3: Subsistence, an updated and improved version of Snake Eater.
+The main camera is a roughly isometric camera, which can be panned, but not rotated, by the R stick.
+An optional, (now-traditional) 3D rotational camera with full player control was added in Metal Gear Solid 3: Subsistence.
 The other main camera is the first person view.
-Snake cannot move while in first person, but can see the world around him, and aim your weapon by pressing square.
+Snake cannot move while in first person, but can see the world around him, and aim his weapon by pressing square.
 If Snake presses up against a wall, he can see the area around the corner, and can get and even better view by peeking, which is done by pressing L2 or R2.
 The last camera angle is infiltration mode.
 When lying down in tall grass of crawling through a hole, the game enters first person mode, but the player is able to move around.

 - No paint: No face paint applied.